 National Burger Day is May 28th and the kind folks at ZoOSh who make outstanding dressings and mayonnaise asked me to come up with a burger guaranteed to put a smile on anyone’s face.
 I think I did it.

 When I first moved to Australia more than twenty years ago, I had a lot to get used to.
-First, John asked me what I wanted for tea and I said Earl Grey but he meant dinner.
+First, when John asked me what I wanted for tea and I said Earl Grey but he meant dinner.
 Then we went to a pub and he said, ‘Your shout,’ and I looked at him with a very bewildered stare.
 It was my turn to pay the bar tab.
 (Actually looking bewildered caused him to pay so my win.)

 When we stopped at a fish and chip shop we went in and John ordered his and I asked for a burger and the kind man behind the counter said, “With the lot?”
 I was totally lost.
 “Uhhh, I guess so,” I said meekly.